 LJIC provides information to its students regarding personal safety and crime prevention.
 LJIC has a directory of services available within the community to assist students who have witnessed or suffered from a criminal act.
 These services are usually free and are provided by community resources.
-This directory of services can be obtained from the College Administrator.
+This directory of services can be obtained from the College Administrator and is posted in the college campus.
 The college also makes available postings with hotline services that address Domestic Violence, Dating Violence, and Stalking.